Congestive Heart Failure

-Heart failure continues to be a large burden in the community as our patient population continues to age.
+Heart disease and heart failure continues to be a large burden in the community as our patient population continues to age.
 Patients suffer with symptoms and debilitation with both direct and indirect costs to society.
 Heart failure patients have a high risk of hospital admission and readmission within 30 days of discharge.
 Studies have shown that multidisciplinary intervention at multiple levels have been shown to improve symptoms, decrease hospitalizations, and improve quality of life.
 Metropolitan Heart and Vascular Institute (MHVI) has a comprehensive program to care for patients with congestive heart failure (CHF).

 The CHF Program is designed to care for patients in an outpatient/ clinic setting, working closely with the hospital, providing care and ongoing education to our patients in the hospital as well.
 The Heart Failure Program at MHVI offers: